Jack Frost Mimosas (Your Go-To Holiday Cocktail)

 The blue curacao adds a beautiful color and a hint of orange flavor that perfectly complements the other ingredients.

 But beyond just being delicious, this recipe is also extremely easy to make.
-With only a handful of ingredients and a few minutes of prep time, you can have a batch of Jack Frost Mimosas for all of your holiday parties in no time.
+With only a handful of ingredients and a few minutes of prep time, you can have a batch of Jack Frost Mimosas for your holiday parties in no time.

 So gather your friends and family, mix up a batch of Jack Frost Mimosas, and toast to good company!
 Cheers!